-New Americans marked Citizenship Day by urging eligible immigrants to complete the process of joining their ranks.The national holiday recognizes Americans and those who seek to become one, comes this year against a backdrop of a Trump administration that is openly hostile to our immigrant communities.
+New Americans celebrated Citizenship Day by urging eligible immigrants to complete the process of joining their ranks.The national holiday, recognizing Americans and those who seek to become one, comes this year against a backdrop of a Trump administration that is openly hostile to our immigrant communities.

-Furthermore, the administration has engaged in policy meant to intimidate immigrants, such as Operation Second Look, where the administration intends to investigate already naturalized citizens.
+The Trump Administration has engaged in policy meant to intimidate immigrants, such as Operation Second Look, where the administration intends to investigate already naturalized citizens.
 To do this, the administration will withdraw over $200 million from the Immigration Examinations Fee Account.
-This is money that immigrants have paid as well as their US-born families to cover the cost of processing their applications.
-In addition to deterring immigrants from applying for naturalization, it will also slow down processing of greencard and citizenship applications.
+This is money that immigrants have paid, as well as their US-born families, to cover the cost of processing their applications.
+In addition to deterring immigrants from applying for naturalization, it will also slow down processing of Green Card and citizenship applications.
 This is a feature of this administration, as they’ve moved some $9.8 million from FEMA for hurricane relief to ICE for family detention.

 Recently, the Trump administration has proposed denying residence to applicants who have any received public benefits for which they were eligible before applying.
 “Public charge is an archaic concept, that if expanded and implemented will not only hurt immigrants, but will be devastating to this country,” said Rima Meroueh, Manager of Advocacy and Community Engagement at ACCESS, “It will have a negative impact on the economy, education, and will be extremely detrimental to the health of millions of Americans.”

 Rev. Jack Eggleston, a pastor with the Evangelical Lutheran Church in America, and a board member of Michigan United, encouraged new residents to find English language and citizenship classes to start the process of becoming a citizen.
 He also urged those who have been residents for years to complete it.
 “What are you waiting for?
 Apply now!”